Anonjack1337/SubScanPro/README.md

-# SubScanPro
+# WebProbeJ

-**SubScanPro** is a lightweight multithreaded tool built in Java to scan a target domain and its discovered subdomains for the existence of specific files or paths.
+**WebProbeJ** is a lightweight multithreaded tool built in Java to scan a target domain and its discovered subdomains for the existence of specific files or paths.
 Great for reconnaissance, bug bounty, or security research.

 ## Features